gerbv/gerbv/README-cvs.txt

 In addition you will need recent versions of:

 autoconf  -- ftp://ftp.gnu.org/pub/gnu/autoconf/
-             Please note that version 2.13 is too old.
-Current development is done with 2.59.
+             Version 2.59 or newer.

 automake  -- ftp://ftp.gnu.org/pub/gnu/automake/
              The developers use the 1.9.* versions of automake.
 Older versions have not been as well tested (or tested at all).
 Versions 1.7 and older are too old and will not work.

+libtool   -- ftp://ftp.gnu.org/pub/gnu/libtool/
+             Version 1.4 and newer should work although most development is done with 1.5.x.

 You can find the version of autoconf, automake, and makeinfo by running them with the --version flag.